 The Shapton Pro / Kuromaku 1000 is a great overall sharpening stone for pros and amateurs alike.
 If you are a beginner looking to take a step up in your sharpening game, then it is an excellent choice.
 The Shapton Ha No Kuromaku whetstone line is available in many grit sizes in case you need a coarse/fixing stone or fine/polishing stone.
-They are also very affordable, with the Shapton 1k at around $45.
+They are also very affordable, with the Shapton 1k price around $45.

-If you are already a highly skilled sharpener, and want something top of the line to take care of your knives, then you should consider the premium whetstones from Gesshin.
+If you are already a highly skilled sharpener, and want a top-of-the-line product to take care of your knives, then you should consider the premium whetstones from Gesshin.

 Gesshin stones are renowned by sharpening enthusiasts for their ability to cut/sharpen insanely fast, and the excellent tactical feedback they give when sharpening.
-They are suitable to be used with high-end, honyaki forged steel blades as well as lower end stainless steel.
+They are suitable to be used with high-end, honyaki forged carbon steel blades, as well as lower end stainless steel.
 The medium grit stones (1k-2k) leave excellent finishes compared to other brands, which means you do not really need a finer grit polishing stone if you’re lazy.
-Gesshin stones also resist “dishing” well, which basically means they will stay flat for a long time compared to softer stones like King.
+Gesshin stones also resist “dishing” well, which basically means they will stay flat for a longer time compared to softer stones like King.

 The only downside of Gesshin sharpening stones is that they are expensive — usually around $100+ per stone.
-This is 2x to 3x the cost of an entry level King or Shapton whetstone.
+This is double or triple the cost of an entry level King or Shapton whetstone.
 If you are an experienced sharpener looking for a premium whetstone to take care of your Japanese kitchen knives, then this may not be an issue.

 Gesshin whetstones are available in all varieties of grit ranges as well as combo stones, so you are sure to find one that matches your needs.

-In this guide, we learned what a whetstone is; overviewed the different types / categories of whetstones; and looked at some different things to consider when buying.
-We also listed a few recommendations of the best whetstones for Japanese knives depending on your skills and needs.
+In this guide, we learned what a whetstone is; reviewed the different types / categories of whetstones; and looked at some different things to consider when buying.
+We then looked at a few recommendations of the best Japanese whetstones depending on your skills and needs.